oo13/translatable_phrase_generator/manual.md

 ```
 SUB = "{A}" 0.5 | "{B}" 0.5
 ```
-The weight of the nontermial is the sum of the weight of the options in the production rule by default.
+The weight of the nonterminal is the sum of the weight of the options in the production rule by default.

 ## Production rule